rugbyprof/4553-Spatial-DS/05-Program-5.md

 ## Program 5
+#### Part 1
 #### Due: Dec 1st

 ### Overview:

 We are going to implement the A* pathfinding algorithm as the basis of a route planning program.
 The program should find the shortest path from a given start node to an end node.
 Basically, from city A to city B. We won't get extremely specific since our underlying road network is made up of primary and secondary roads (basically highways).
+In this first part, we will simply read the files in utilzing `json` and `csv` libraries.

 The road network will be represented as a weighted directed graph stored in 3 files.